unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 By default, implicit command generation is enabled when the MVUX package is referenced.
 That means that any method in the Model that matches the [command generation rules](#command-generation-rules) will have an accompanying command wrapper generated for it.

-However, you may choose to enable, or disable, implicit command generation for a specific class, or the an assembly.
+However, you may choose to enable, or disable, implicit command generation for a specific class, or assembly.
 Conversely, when implicit command generation has been disabled for an assembly, it can be enabled for specific classes.

 Enabling, or disabling, implicit command generation can be achieved using the [`ImplicitCommands`](https://github.com/unoplatform/uno.extensions/blob/main/src/Uno.Extensions.Reactive/Config/ImplicitCommandsAttribute.cs) attribute.